-The Forestry Bureau is the nation’s central forestry authority.
+The Forestry and Nature Conservation Agency is the nation’s central forestry authority.
 It manages national forestry areas and is in charge of natural conservation.
-The bureau aims to conserve forests, ensure biodiversity, and keep wildfires from taking place.
+The agency aims to conserve forests, ensure biodiversity, and keep wildfires from taking place.
 It systematically and strategically promotes disaster control for national forests and eco-friendly work, in hopes of building an eco-friendly environment.

 National Forest Land Remediation Information (in Mandarin)